Simona Waltert: 2019-2023: WTA Tour and major debuts, maiden doubles title

-At the 2022 Ladies Open Lausanne, she earned her first top-10 win as a wildcard over world No. 7 and top seed Danielle Collins, saving three match points in the deciding tiebreak.
+At the 2022 Ladies Open Lausanne, she earned her first top-10 win as a wildcard over world No. 7 and top seed, Danielle Collins, saving three match points in the deciding tiebreak.
 By defeating Cristina Bucsa the second round, she went one step further to reach her first WTA Tour quarterfinal, where she was beaten by Olga Danilović.
 She won the 2022 Bronx Open in doubles with partner Anna Blinkova.

-Waltert made her Grand Slam debut at the 2023 French Open and won her first match defeating Elizabeth Mandlik, before losing in the second round to Elisabetta Cocciaretto.
+Waltert made her major debut at the 2023 French Open and won her first match defeating Elizabeth Mandlik, before losing in the second round to Elisabetta Cocciaretto.
 As a result, she reached a new career-high ranking of No. 107 on 12 June 2023.

 2024-2025: First WTA 125 singles title, top 100

 Partnering with María Lourdes Carlé, Waltert was runner-up in the doubles at the WTA 125 2024 Montreux Open, losing to Quinn Gleason and Ingrid Martins in the final which went to a deciding champions tiebreak.

-She reached the top 100 on 6 October 2025, following her first WTA 125 singles final at the 2025 Zavarovalnica Sava Ljubljana in Slovenia and the quarterfinals in Rende, Calabria, as well as winning her first and biggest ITF W100 title in Lisbon.
+She reached the top 100 on 6 October 2025, following her first WTA 125 singles final at the Ljubljana Open in Slovenia and the quarterfinals in Rende, Calabria, as well as winning her first and biggest ITF W100 title in Lisbon.

 Waltert won her first WTA 125 singles title at the 2025 Rio Ladies Open, defeating Alice Ramé in the final.